 1) Author three books

-Halftime result: In March, I published Freedom Money for ebook, paperback, and audiobook format.
+Halftime result: In March, I published Freedom Mindset for ebook, paperback, and audiobook format.
 It performed really well during launch week and continues to sell today!

 So that’s one book down already for 2016!

 Book number two on the slate for this year, How To College, is set to come out in late July or early August.
 I’m confident this book is going to be my best one yet!
 Read more about it here.